matt-cheney/matt-cheney/README.md

 - 👋 Hi, I’m @matt-cheney.
-I'm a developer and IT professional located in Dallas, TX.
+I'm an IT professional and developer located in Dallas, TX.

 - About Me:
     - I am currently employed as an IT Analyst at Nelson Forensics.